mctools/mcpl/hooks_mcxtrace.md

 entries at relevant points in their instrument files.
 Please refer to {% include linkpaper.html subsection=3.3 %} for a more detailed discussion of these.

-Users of McXtrace do not need to download MCPL themselves, as it is included inside McXtrace already starting from version 1.4 (expected to be released spring 2017).
-In addition to the MCPL_input and MCPL_output components, this also gives McXtrace users access to the [mcpltool](LOCAL:usage_cmdline/) command.

 ## How to use the components

 ### MCPL_input